-Alien's Travel Permit, in comparison to Tibet Entry Permit, isn't necessarily required to enter Tibet.
+Alien's Travel Permit, in comparison to Tibet Travel Permit, isn't necessarily required to enter Tibet.
 However, it's a definite requirement for foreigners wishing to visit the territories outside Lhasa, such as Shigatse, Shannan, Nyingchi, and so on.
-The Public Security Bureau issues the Alien's Travel Permit, therefore, making it known as the "PSB."
-The Alien's Travel Permit allows travelers to visit areas that rendered unopened zones either politically or due to military reasons.
+The Public Security Bureau issues the Alien's Travel Permit, therefore, making it known as the "PSB permit".
+The Alien's Travel Permit allows travelers to visit areas that are rendered unopened zones for either political or border reasons.

 Usually, a single Alien's Travel permit will be sufficient for the group since it mentions the number of people traveling together.
 Additionally, a page is issued which lists the names of all travelers.

-An Alien's Travel Permit is required by almost everyone traveling to Tibet considering some areas in Tibet are restricted zones.
-Therefore, regardless of the Chinese Citizen or domestic citizen status (counting Hong Kong and Macao residents), all tourists must apply for Alien's Travel Permit on the off chance that they need to enter these territories.
+An Alien's Travel Permit is required by almost everyone going to restricted zones.
 Traveling without a pass can result in the traveler being rejected entry to the territories.

-The following list of nationalities require to apply for the Alien’s Travel Permit:
+The following list of nationalities is required to apply for the Alien’s Travel Permit:

-In short, a travel permit will be required by anyone wishing to cross the Lhasa territory and going beyond.
+In short, a travel permit will be required by foreign travelers wishing to cross the Lhasa territory and go beyond.

-Tourists who wish to visit areas beyond Lhasa and Nagqu will need to apply for a PSB as those areas are unopened to foreigners.
+Tourists who wish to visit areas beyond Lhasa will be required for a PSB permit as those areas are unopened to foreigners.
 The map will give a better idea about the areas.

 Aliens’ Travel Permit is one necessary document that you will have to carry whenever you visit the following areas: